 101 Affirmations To Ease Your Grief Journey: Words of Comfort, Words of Hope

 Grief is a stressful, scary experience.
 You wonder if you’ll make it to the next minute, let alone day.
 How can you lift your spirits?
 Reading these affirmations is one way.

 Each affirmation is followed by a focus word or words that you may use for self-evaluation, support group discussions, meditation, or prayer.

 101 Affirmations to Ease Your Grief Journey is your grief companion, a gift for yourself, and others who mourn.
-This concise resource is available from Amazon and sells for $6.99.
+This concise resource is available from Amazon.

 Writing to Recover

 This concise resource captures the realness and work of grief.
 Writing simply and from experience, Hodgson has many suggestions for reconciling and recovering from grief.
 Her proactive steps lead you towards healing and help you find hope again.